Blowtorch: Types and variants

-In the case of the gas torch, the fuel tank often is small and serves also as the handle, and usually is refueled by changing the fuel tank with the liquefied gas in it.

-The forms with gaseous fuel are sometimes fed from a liquid petroleum gas cylinder via a hose.
+In terms of gas torches, the fuel tank often is small and also serves as the handle.
+It is usually refueled by changing the fuel tank with the liquefied gas in it.
+The variants with gaseous fuel are sometimes fed from an LPG cylinder via a hose.

 Variant

 A flame gun is a large type of blowlamp with built-in fuel tank, used for various purposes: weed control by controlled burn methods, melting snow and ice off walk and driveways in the winter, starting a fire, etc. It is commonly confused in word usage with a flamethrower.